 This type of research is especially important when a specific industry is trending.
-Medical device sales, for example, is one of the biggest hitters in today’s technological world.
+Medical device sales, for example, has seen plenty of growth in today’s technological world, thanks to the constant innovation and creation of new products.
 New innovations are leading to exciting opportunities.
 While each opportunity is enticing, it’s important to know all the details about the field before jumping into deep research and another job search.

 Of course, as a busy career-minded professional, there’s barely any time to apply for a new job — let alone research medical device sales.
 So we’ve put together a list of everything you need to know about the industry.